The Beehive Centre

 The Centre has befitted from the support of Avon Wildlife Trust, who helped them run an open day, offered advice and supported funding applications for the raised beds.

-“It’s enabled us to get further out into the community,” Amber said.
-“We have a bed that we maintain and populate in the park as well and that’s got loads more people from the community involved in gardening with us.”
+“It’s enabled us to get further out into the community, we have a bed that we maintain and populate in the park as well and that’s got loads more people from the community involved in gardening with us.”